wayne987/tp/docs/DeveloperGuide.md

 ### 1.1 About the application

-My Fitness Buddy is a desktop application that helps users keep track of their weight and calorie input/output.
+My Fitness Buddy `v1.4` is a desktop application that helps you to track your overall change in fitness level by allowing you to add daily records of your weight and calorie input/output.
+My Fitness Buddy also allows users to create a profile and can generate visual charts based on these records so that you can monitor your daily progress and help you achieve your goals.
+This application is optimized for use through a *Command Line Interface (CLI)*, meaning that you operate the application by typing commands into a command box.

 ### 1.2 Purpose